 Out of all the areas surveyed for this sample collection, Nightingale “best ensures mission success,” Lauretta said.
 Located in a 70-meter-wide crater in Bennu’s north polar region, Nightingale had the “most scientific value” of all the sites OSIRIS-REx surveyed, Lauretta said.
 Along with the “relatively smooth” surface of the crater that will make landing the spacecraft easier, the colder temperatures will “better preserve” the regolith OSIRIS-REx will collect.

 But the location is not without challenges.
 Lauretta described a “large wall of tall rock” on the eastern side of Nightengale’s crater that “may tip over a little bit” if the OSIRIS-REx spacecraft touches it during its descent.

 “We recognize this [site] does have some hazards around it,” he said.

-To help OSIRIS-REx whisk off samples safely, the team uploaded “hazard map” software to the spacecraft, said Mike Moreau, a flight dynamics system manager who works on OSIRIS-REx navigation.
+To help OSIRIS-REx whisk off samples safely, the team uploaded “hazard map” software to the spacecraft, said Mike Moreau, OSIRIS-REx deputy project manager at NASA Goddard Spaceflight Center in Maryland, which is overseeing the mission.
 If the spacecraft detects that it’s come too close to a boulder or cannot safely land to collect the sample, “it will back away and try the sample collection again.”
 OSIRIS-REx has three tries to collect regolith, he said, and TAGSAM can hold up to 2 kilograms of samples, about the weight of a chihuahua.